Ari E. Waldman

 - Sociology of Law

-- Industry Unbound: The Inside Story of Privacy, Data, and Corporate Power, Cambridge University Press (forthcoming 2021).
+- Industry Unbound: The Inside Story of Privacy, Data, and Corporate Power (Cambridge University Press, 2021).

 - “Privacy, Practice, and Performance,” 110 California Law Review (forthcoming 2022).

-- “Social Norms and the Fourth Amendment,” 119 Michigan Law Review (forthcoming) (co-author).
+- “Social Norms in Fourth Amendment Law,” 120 Michigan Law Review (forthcoming) (co-author).

 - “Disorderly Content,” 97 Washington Law Review (forthcoming 2022).